 1. To access the PTZ Presets Menu, first activate the PTZ controls, then click on the PTZ Presets Menu icon in the top-right corner of the Player.
-A list of existing presets will appear.
+A list of existing presets (saved by an Administrator) will appear.

 - 2. To select a different preset view, click on any of the presets in the list.
 The camera will respond by moving to the selected position. - 3.
+If you are an Administrator, you may add new presets.
 To add a new preset, first use the pan, tilt, and zoom controls to situate the camera in the desired position.
-Then click the Save button.
-Enter a unique name for the new preset, then click the Save button again.

-4. To delete a preset, click the Trash Can icon, then confirm by clicking the Delete button.
+Then click the Save Preset button.
+Enter a unique name for the new preset, then click the Save Preset button again. - 4.
+If you are an Administrator, you may delete presets.
+To delete a preset, click the Trash Can icon, then click the Delete button.